-In your spill prevention and response procedures, required by Part 3.1.2.4, pay attention to the following materials (at a minimum): chromium, toluene, pickle liquor, sulfuric acid, zinc and other water priority chemicals, and hazardous chemicals and wastes.
-(See also Part 4.2.3.3.)
+In your spill prevention and response procedures, required by Part 2.1.2.4, address the following materials at a minimum: chromium, toluene, pickle liquor, sulfuric acid, zinc, other water priority chemicals, and hazardous chemicals and wastes.
+(See also Part 6.2.3.3.)